 Weight lifting is a stress on the bone, and when applied during regular intervals, it helps to increase bone strength.
 The stress causes additional bone matrix to be built, and calcium is then deposited on that matrix.

 Bone rebuilding is regulated by a fine balance of hormones and enzymes.
 Roy says for bone re-building to occur, there has to be a protein or collagen matrix to which calcium is then deposited.
 Eating a diet high in soy with soy isoflavones increases the building of the collagen and the protein matrix.

 Once the matrix is built, we obviously need enough vitamin D and calcium to be able to deposit it in the matrix.
 Sources of calcium are dairy products, greens and bony fish.
 Soy is also a good source of calcium.

-Calcium is also added to traditionally low-calcium foods such as orange juice, which becomes an excellent source of calcium for those who are lactose intolerant and cannot have milk.
+Calcium also is added to traditionally low-calcium foods such as orange juice, which becomes an excellent source of calcium for those who are lactose intolerant and cannot have milk.

 Lactose-intolerant people may be able to eat yogurt, many cheeses and ice cream.
 There are also lactase products that can be taken to supplement the lactase enzyme.
 Supplemental calcium can also be taken in pills, tablets and chews.